Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational

 \section{Mode entanglement}

-Let the deuteron state be represented by $\ket{\Psi}$.
-Let the mode of interest be denoted by $\ket{\tilde{n},\tilde{l}}$ (the other quantum numbers have been suppressed).
+Let the deuteron state be represented by $\ket{\Psi}$ and the mode of interest by $\ket{\tilde{n},\tilde{l}}$.
 We study the entanglement of this mode (subsystem 1) with the rest of the modes (subsystem 2).
 In terms of the superposition coefficients $\braket{n, l|\Psi}$, the total density matrix is,

-In order to study mode entanglement, moving to the occupation number representation (where an occupied mode is denoted by 1 and an unoccupied one by 0) proves useful.
-In this representation, $\ket{\tilde{n}, \tilde{l}}$ will be represented as $\ket{10000\dots}$.
-For notational convenience, the first label is reserved for the mode in consideration.
-The rest of the labels represent the remaining modes (This is slightly different from the notation introduced in section~\ref{sect:formalism})).
+In the occupation number representation, $\ket{\tilde{n}, \tilde{l}}$ will be represented as $\ket{10000\dots}$, where for notational convenience, the first label is reserved for the mode in consideration.
+The rest of the labels represent the remaining modes.
 We denote a general ket in this representation by $\ket{xy}$ where $x$ can be 0 or 1 and $y$ is a binary string of 0s and 1s.
-By construction, if $x=1$, then $y$ must be the string of all zeros.
+By construction, if $x=1$, then $y$ must be a string of all zeros.
 The expansion coefficients of the deuteron state in this basis are written as $C_{xy} = \braket{xy|\Psi}$.
-For example, $C_{1000\ldots} = \braket{\tilde{n},\tilde{l}|\Psi}$ and $C_{0y} = \braket{n,l|\Psi}$, where the values of $n$ and $l$ are determined by which entry in the string $y$ is equal to 1.
 In this representation, the density matrix in Eq.(\ref{mode_total_density_mat}) can be rewritten as,